stefanwest54/Face-Recognition-Access-System/README.md

 - Opens the webcam and runs ArcFace facial recognition.
 - Compares embeddings against a JSON database of enrolled users.
 - Grants or denies access based on similarity threshold.
 - Sends `APPROVED` back to Arduino if access is granted.
+- Arduino allows power flow to solenoid for a few moments if unlocking.

 ### Configuration
 - `DB_PATH`: path to `face_db.json`